The Elmwood - Mahogany (602M last)

 New Balance - Half size down if D width.

-This last is used for Chelsea and moc toe boots in order to support the traditionally narrower pattern for them.
-The difference between the two is the 602M last has a touch more depth in the toebox and width in the pinky toe area.
+This last is used for Chelsea and moc toe boots in order to support the traditionally narrower patterns for them.
+The difference between the two is the 602M last has a touch more depth in the toebox and width in the pinky toe area by about 1mm.